 - 1 cup grated Parmesan

-- 2 tablespoons (optional) cornstarch, omit or substitute coconut flour for low-carb / keto
+- 2 tablespoons (optional) cornstarch, for binding breading

 - 1 ½ teaspoon garlic powder